Covered in this doc

-At the most basic level, visual testing works by comparing screenshots to detect if any pixels have changed.
+At the most basic level, visual testing works by comparing UI screenshots to detect if anything has changed visually.
 Those pixel changes are called "visual diffs."

 With Percy, you can test both components and full pages.
 Both can be valuable in different situations.
 Visual testing for components is a great way to track individual changes while full UI testing can ensure that all components and content are interacting correctly will one another.

 We find that testing both pages and components works best.
 The earlier you can catch a visual diff in your team's workflow the better.

 Visual testing becomes truly valuable when practiced continuously and at scale.
 With Percy, you can add snapshots to web applications, components, static sites, style guides, test frameworks and more.

 Our SDKs make it easy to install and add snapshots where you want them.
 Percy also integrates with your CI service and source code management system to add visual tests to each commit.
 When tests are kicked off, Percy renders screenshots, detects visual changes, and notifies your team of changes.
 Once notified, it’s easy to review diffs to determine whether the changes were intended or not.

 Updated about a month ago